clarencesham/kasten-argocd/readme.md

 We create a mysql app for sterilisation of animals in a pet clinic.

-This app is deployed with Argo CD and is made of :
+This app is deployed with ArgoCD and is made of :
 *  A mysql deployment
 *  A PVC
 *  A secret
 *  A service to mysql

-This is the URL required for ArgoCD - https://github.com/MichaelCade/argocd-kasten.git
+The URL required for ArgoCD should be: https://github.com/clarencesham/kasten-argocd.git, and "path" should be "base" directory.

-We also use a pre-sync job (with corresponding sa and rolebinding)to backup the whole application with kasten before application sync.
+We also use a pre-sync job (with corresponding sa and rolebinding) to backup the whole application with kasten before application sync.

 At the first sync an empty restore point should be created.